 The best part of SDA for Natalie is “the education I have received.
 What I’ve learned from being a member of the SDA has enriched my career remarkably.”

-Karen Henderson is a Senior Business Development Coordinator with Ninyo & Moore, a professional services company established in 1986 to provide geotechnical and environmental engineering, and materials testing and inspection services to clients in the governmental (federal, state, and local); commercial; and private sectors.
+Karen Henderson retired as a Senior Business Development Coordinator with Ninyo & Moore, a professional services company established in 1986 to provide geotechnical and environmental engineering, and materials testing and inspection services to clients in the governmental (federal, state, and local); commercial; and private sectors.

 Except for a two-year hiatus in the mid-1990s, she has been a SDA/OC member since 1988.
 Karen has been an active Orange County chapter member, serving as Secretary, Vice President and a three-term President.

 “To me the Society for Design Administration is a valuable organization, both professionally and personally.”

 Director—Wendy Woolsey, Emeritus, SDA

 With more than 35 years in the architectural arena, Wendy Woolsey has seen many changes.
 She has enjoyed working for firms that have left their mark on the OC map (Ladd, Kelsey, Woodard Architects (original South Coast Repertory), Architects Pacifica Ltd. (South Coast Plaza on Bear St.) and Bassenian/Lagoni Architects (The Tides).
 In 2015, Wendy retired early from MCG Architecture, although she plans to continue her support of the SDA/OC Chapter.